Patient Education in Jackson, MS

 Plastic surgery can be divided into two main areas: Reconstructive and Aesthetic (commonly known as “cosmetic”).
 Reconstructive surgery seeks to return a damaged or deformed part to normal function and appearance, while cosmetic surgery attempts to correct or improve unattractive or disharmonious features as well as to remove some of the conspicuous marks of aging.
 Some surgery is both reconstructive and cosmetic, such as correction of a nasal deformity after injury in order to improve both breathing and appearance.

-Certainly, aesthetic plastic surgery and treatments are not for everyone.
+Certainly, facial plastic surgery and treatments are not for everyone.
 But the fact that our society places a great deal of importance on appearance remains undeniable, for better or for worse.
 Indeed, the current trend towards better fitness and a longer life span leave many feeling younger, but looking older.
 The best reason for wanting to improve appearance is to enhance self-esteem.
 The way we feel about ourselves permeates our daily interactions with others.

 Most of us do take pride in our appearance.
 This is evident by the billions of dollars spent annually on cosmetics and clothing.
 Once felt to be the province of only Hollywood stars and celebrities, aesthetic surgery and treatments are sought more often now by average men and women than ever before.
 The business community has shown increasing interest in facial surgery to eradicate the marks of aging, and persons of all ages are having nasal and other congenital deformities corrected.